MolecularBioinformatics/VisProPhyl/README.md

 `lineage_value.py` gives an overview about how present given seeds are along a phylogenetic lineage.
 If you, for example, given human (taxonomy id 9606) as target, it will show, how well the seeds are found in Hominidae, Simiiformes, Primates, Mammalia, etc.

 `static_heatmap.py` is similar to the `intheat` step in `taxovis`.
 As the name says, it is not interactive, but can be used as a possible starting image for publication.

+`sample_taxids.py` is a helper library that reads in list of NCBI taxonomic ids and a sample size and returns randomly sampled taxids.
+This can be used to randomly sample organisms for the taxovis heatmap.
+Make sure to add your email address first!